-We’re building a new network, purpose built for the data age
+A new fibre network, purpose built for the data age

 Our network is fibre only and enables our partners to provide connections so quick and reliable they can be taken for granted.
-As we build the UK’s finest digital infrastructure, we strive to lead our industry, not just in terms of speed, reliability and service quality, but through our sustainable and responsible business practices too.
-Because our network is purpose built for the data age, we can make carbon-smart decisions up front, benefit from the latest power efficient technology and manage the environment in which that technology lives carefully to optimise its lifecycle and reduce waste.
+As we build our infrastructure, we strive to lead our industry, not just in terms of speed, reliability and service quality, but through our sustainable and responsible business practices too.
+Because our network is purpose built for the data age, we can make carbon-smart decisions up front, benefit from the latest power efficient technology and manage carefully the environment in which that technology lives to optimise its lifecycle and reduce waste.

 Our commitment & focus

-We’re stepping up to protect our planet’s resources by constantly seeking opportunities to use less energy and raw materials, ensuring robust systems are in place to enable us to leave a fairer, greener, and healthier world behind us.
+We’re constantly seeking opportunities to use less energy and raw materials and developing robust systems to enable us to leave a fairer, greener, and healthier world behind us.